Brussels S Train: Rolling stock

-As of 2020 most services are operated by Siemens Desiro and MS86 ("Sprinter") EMUs.
+As of 2020, most services are operated by either new Siemens Desiro or refurbished MS86 "Sprinter", both electric multiple units.

 NMBS/SNCB had ordered 305 Siemens Desiro ML single-deck electric multiple units, a €1.425bn contract.
-These will have a 2MW power rating and a capacity of 280.
-The deal represents a break from NMBS/SNCB sourcing its stock from Bombardier, with construction announced as being at Siemens' plant in Krefeld-Uerdingen, Germany.
+These will have a 2MW power rating and a capacity of 280, with construction announced as being at Siemens' plant in Krefeld-Uerdingen, Germany.